EvangeliaBi/Calculation-of-the-days-that-have-elapsed-between-two-dates-Python-Program/README.md

-Limitations and improvements:

-• The current implementation uses a fixed assumption of 30 days per month and does not take into account leap years or the variable number of days in each month.

-• Next steps: replace the approach with the use of the datetime library for accurate calculations, and add input validation and unit tests.

 According to the above visual presentation of the program, the necessary assumptions that arise are as follows:

 • We assume that each month has 30 days and that there are no leap years, meaning each year has 365 days.